bright/new-www/content/blog/payments-in-point-of-sale-design-best-ui-ux-practices.md

 ## Don’t make me think

 You might be familiar with the book “[Don’t Make Me Think](blog/5-web-development-rules-from-dont-make-me-think-book/)”, which highlights usability practices based on the principle that interfaces should be so intuitive that users can navigate them effortlessly.
-This is especially important in point-of-sale systems – you should offer users clear options without making them overthink their actions.
+This is especially important in point-of-sale systems – you should **offer users clear options without making them overthink their actions**.

-For example, when it comes to tipping, don’t force waitstaff to manually input an amount.
+For example, **when it comes to tipping, don’t force waitstaff to manually input an amount**.
 Instead, present them with popular tipping options while still allowing customization if needed.

 <div className="image">![Don’t make me think](/images/don’t-make-them-think.png "Don’t make me think")</div>

-Another great example of the Don’t Make Me Think principle is the design of split payment in POS systems.
-The underlying mechanism should handle all the calculations for the users, while the interface remains as simple as possible.
-Waitstaff should only be required to input information like the number of splits and payment methods.
+Another great example of the Don’t Make Me Think principle is **the design of split payment** in POS systems. **The underlying mechanism should handle all the calculations** for the users, while the interface remains as simple as possible. **Waitstaff should only be required to input information like the number of splits and payment methods**.

-As demonstrated, the end user simply provides the number of splits, and the POS system guides them through the entire process seamlessly.
+As demonstrated, the end user simply provides the number of splits and pament methods, and the POS system guides them through the entire process seamlessly.

 <div className="image">![Split payment design](/images/don’t-make-them-think-split-payment.png "Split payment design")</div>